-Post #6 in the series Tips for Quitting: Be a Better Quitter in 7 Easy Steps.
+This is post #6 in the series 7 Easy Steps to be a Better Quitter.
 This series provides journal prompts and writing topics to enable big changes.
 I used this process to quit smoking, change jobs, start running, and eliminate debt.
 It works!
-Start with the first post in the series here.

 One of the fastest ways to up the ante on your skill set is to find mentors.
 Mentors can be traditional, like an elder business owner, or untraditional, like an inspiring character from your favorite novel.
 A mentor is anyone who is doing what you want to do – successfully.

 I’ve found it most helpful to have mentors I can contact directly, so superheroes and dead presidents are out of the running.
 But if your dearly departed Nanna is your primo source of inspiration, by all means enlist her.

 Don’t be afraid to ask for help.
 I know you’re strong and self-sufficient; I am, too.
 But life got a lot easier when I realized that other people actually enjoy helping me.

 It’s not a sign of weakness to admit you can’t do something alone.
 It’s a sign of intelligence.